manell0/couronne/README.md

 - Or try the user: sally
-   -

    who leads the league and is a member of Venue/Club: Couronne Killers, on this page you can see players/friends who are members of the same club like yourself!

    - Username: sally/Password: sally

 # Introduction

-- This pretty solid site that has taken its simple little old-fashioned solid style-design from sites like, [**Django-Admin**](https://manello-couronne.herokuapp.com/admin/), [**Wikipedia**](https://sv.wikipedia.org/wiki/Linus_Torvalds), [**Github**](https://github.com/manell0/couronne), [**flyordie**](http://www.flyordie.com/)
+- This pretty solid old-style site that has taken its simple little old-fashioned solid style-design ideas from sites like, [**Django-Admin**](https://manello-couronne.herokuapp.com/admin/), [**Wikipedia**](https://sv.wikipedia.org/wiki/Linus_Torvalds), [**Github**](https://github.com/manell0/couronne), [**flyordie**](http://www.flyordie.com/)

  - It is primarily intended for users who like couronne.
-But now wants to be able to register their game against their friends in a simple and fun way.
+But now wants to step up and be able to register their game against their friends in a simple and fun way.

  - In the future intended for everyone.
-Because it is easy to update/change.
-And the site is built to be easy to expand.
+Because the site is easy to upgrade/change.
+The site is built to be easy to expand.

 - The focus of the website is to create an easy way to reach people who want to compete against each other in the classic Swedish table game, Couronne.